Journalist Resume + Tips + Example

-Committed Experienced Journalist with superior knowledge of the latest software and the ability to meet deadlines.
-Adept at incorporating feedback and digital storytelling.
+Committed and experienced journalist with superior knowledge of the latest editing technology.
+Proficient in digital production, data analysis, CMS platforms and photojournalism techniques.
+Adept at incorporating feedback, audio and digital storytelling into news content.
 Successful at working efficiently under great amounts of pressure and dynamic story pitching.

-- Worked with graphic artists, post-production team members and other specialists to produce captivating and successful content.
+- Work with graphic artists, post-production team members and other specialists to produce captivating and successful content.

-- Proofread, edited, and evaluated final copy to verify content aligned with established guidelines.
+- Proofread, edit and evaluate the final copy of an average of 30 pieces per month to verify that the content is aligned with the established guidelines.

-- Work closely with editorial team, project managers, and creatives to produce compelling stories.
+- Work closely with the editorial team, project managers and creatives to produce compelling stories.

-- Helped shape narrative on key issues through effective storytelling and knowledge of public opinion.
+- Helped shape the narrative on key issues through effective storytelling and knowledge of public opinion.

 - Managed all aspects of content production for digital properties, increasing site participation by 15%.

-- Pitched stories to editorial staff in content areas of news, sports and entertainment.
+- Pitched 5-10 stories monthly to editorial staff in content areas of news, sports and entertainment.

 - Followed through on beat sources, contacts and leads to gather information for stories.

-- Performed research and checked all facts to maintain high standard of journalistic integrity.
+- Performed research and checked all facts to maintain a high standard of journalistic integrity.